-Creating new tribunals is complex and involves considerable start-up and ongoing costs.
 Creating a new tribunal should be a last resort and only be considered if no other viable option exists.

 A tribunal may be the appropriate body to determine questions or disputes that affect people's rights, particularly if an independent assessment of facts and the application of specialist judgement or legal principles are required.
 Proceedings before a tribunal are generally more accessible and cost effective and allow greater scope for individual and public participation than proceedings before a court.
-The procedures adopted are generally flexible
+The procedures adopted are generally flexible enough to enable non-legally qualified people to represent themselves.